danwalterlink/vault/dnd.brew.class.md

     + illusion: [improved minor illusion, malleable illusions, illusory self, illusory reality]
     + necromancy: [grim harvest, undead thralls, inured to undeath, command undeath]
     + transmutation: [minor alchemy, transmuter's stone, shapechanger, master transmuter]

   - bladesinging [2,6,10,14]:
-    +{core: replaces "song of victory"} you can choose to add your int ability modifier for melee weapon attacks made as part of casting a spell.
+    +{core: replaces "song of victory"} you can choose to add your int ability modifier for melee weapon attacks made as part of casting a spell instead.
-      heroic: for all weapon attacks when your bladesong is active.
+      heroic: for all weapon attacks while your bladesong is active.
-    +{heroic} replace somatic components of spells that target a creature within your reach with an attack action.
+    +{heroic} replace somatic components of spells that target a creature within your reach with an attack.
 You may change the spell's range to touch.
     +{grand}
       [Spellstain] When you mark a creature while casting a spell, that mark becomes a spellstained mark.
       [arcane maneuver: echoing spellstain]: